geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 Yeah, so I've been focusing on Mac USB GPU.

 ##### **Nimlgen** [[00:06:06](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=366)]
 So yeah, it's completely written.
 It should be a lot better user experience to install it.
-So it's also...
+So it's also..
 I know you checked this site, but this time it was at a cost of $80000 thousand.
 More cettez is good for Mac USB, but just don't start using Mac USB.
 And for a Plus Plus support, you can check Ulna on the other side of Apple.
 And the Vsta has released a lot of plugins for Johnny Carr for Vsta sta, the need for cPi voltar or a lot of cybersecurity problems, all of this stuff.
 Now to Vsta.
 So, you know, we're still waiting for an authorization.

 ##### **Geohot** [[00:06:58](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=418)]
 Yeah.
 So, we have to do the notarization every time?